jvansan/npatlas_curator/app/templates/home/guide_faq.md

 Atlas!
 The Atlas is available at [npatlas.org](npatlas.org), please sign up and have a look around.

-For an tutorial on how to use the Curator, watch [this video](https://youtu.be/DMpSUehCOI4)
+For a tutorial on how to use the Curator, watch [this video](https://youtu.be/DMpSUehCOI4).

 ## FAQ